mitre/microsoft-365-foundations-cis-baseline/README.md

 - [MicrosoftTeams](https://learn.microsoft.com/en-us/microsoftteams/teams-powershell-install)

 ## Getting Started
-### InSpec (CINC-auditor) setup
+### InSpec (CINC Auditor) setup
+For maximum flexibility/accessibility, CINC Auditor (`cinc-auditor`) is the executable program that should be used to run this testing profile.

-For maximum flexibility/accessibility `cinc-auditor`, the open-source packaged binary version of Chef InSpec should be used, compiled by the CINC (CINC Is Not Chef) project in coordination with Chef using Chef's always-open-source InSpec source code.
+CINC Auditor is the open-source packaged binary version of Chef InSpec, compiled by the CINC (CINC Is Not Chef) project in coordination with Chef using Chef's always-open-source InSpec source code.
+CINC Auditor and InSpec are built from the same source code and function identically, but CINC Auditor requires no license to use (which means it also does not come with any expectation of support from Chef).

 For more information see [CINC Home](https://cinc.sh/)

-It is intended and recommended that CINC-auditor and this profile executed from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target.
+It is intended and recommended that CINC Auditor and this profile executed from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target.
 This can be any Unix/Linux/MacOS or Windows runner host, with access to the Internet.

 > [!TIP]
-> **For the best security of the runner, always install on the runner the latest version of CINC-auditor and any other supporting language components.**
+> **For the best security of the runner, always install on the runner the latest version of CINC Auditor and any other supporting language components.**

-To install CINC-auditor on a UNIX/Linux/MacOS platform use the following command:
+To install CINC Auditor on a UNIX/Linux/MacOS platform use the following command:
 ```bash
 curl -L https://omnitruck.cinc.sh/install.sh | sudo bash -s -- -P cinc-auditor
 ```

-To install CINC-auditor on a Windows platform (Powershell) use the following command:
+To install CINC Auditor on a Windows platform (Powershell) use the following command:
 ```powershell
 . { iwr -useb https://omnitruck.cinc.sh/install.ps1 } | iex; install -project cinc-auditor
 ```

-To confirm successful install of cinc-auditor:
+To confirm successful install of CINC Auditor:
 ```
 cinc-auditor -v
 ```

-Latest versions and other installation options are available at [CINC Auditor](https://cinc.sh/start/auditor/) site.
+Latest versions and other installation options are available at [CINC Auditor](https://cinc.sh/start/auditor/)'s website.

 [top](#table-of-contents)
 ### Intended Usage